Skip to menu Skip to content Skip to footer

 How to apply for a scholarship

-You can apply for many scholarships using the same form as your PhD application.
+You can apply for many UQ scholarships when you apply for your PhD.
 External scholarships might have different ways to apply.

 Our Scholarships website explains how to apply for each scholarship.
 If you are applying for a non-UQ scholarship, outcome dates may vary.